I IN THE 22ND CENTURY: A FUTURE HISTORY OF JAPAN

-I in the 22nd Century : A Future History of Japan is a multi-art form storytelling installation about human cultural and biological evolution.
-Japan is used as a model but the messages are universal.
+I in the 22nd Century: A Future History of Japan is a storytelling art installation.
+This is a project about cultural progress.
+The focus is on Japan.
+The messages are universal.

 The installation embodies the following themes: